zeerobug/cojascli/README.md

   - noConsolidation: true, skips consolidation (only for multiple series).
 Consolidation populates with empty values the points that are set in one serie and not in another
   - missingPointOptions: In case of consolidation, the options that are used for the created points
   - sortOrdinates: if true, sorts by ordinate (y values)
+  - yLabels: Array of labels that defines the order they have to appear.
+For example: ["fruits", "Vegetables", "Meat"]
+  - labelFunction: String modifier function applied to x Labels before displaying.
+Ex:
+    `labelFunction: label => { return label.split("-")[1]; }`
+  - lengthXMax: INTEGER Max Number of character for splitting x labels, splitting is done on spaces

 #### chart serie object: